National Information on Norway

 At least 8 weeks before your trip, check the latest country-specific health advice from the National Travel Health Network and Centre (NaTHNaC – https://travelhealthpro.org.uk/countries) on the Travel HealthPro website.
 Each country-specific page has information on vaccine recommendations, any current health risks or outbreaks, and factsheets with information on staying healthy abroad.

-Medical care: Anyone requiring regular medical care should find out about the facilities available in the sparsely populated parts of Norway.
+Anyone requiring regular medical care should find out about the facilities available in the sparsely populated parts of Norway.
 There may be problems accessing certain services in different regions.
-Outside normal business hours from 8 a.m. to 3 / 4 p.m., local emergency centres (Legevakt) can be contacted.
-The central emergency numbers in Norway are 112 (Police) or 113 (ambulance).
-For the dental emergency service (Tannlegevakt), payment must generally be made locally in cash.
+Outside normal business hours from 8.00 a.m. to 3.00/4.00 p.m., local emergency centres (Legevakt) can be contacted.

-You should get a free UK Global Health Insurance Card (GHIC) or European Health Insurance Card (EHIC) before leaving the UK.
-If you already have an EHIC it will still be valid as long as it remains in date.
+At the emergency dental service (tannlegevakt), payment must usually be made on site in cash or by credit card.
+You should get a free UK Global Health Insurance Card (GHIC) before leaving the UK.
 You can also contact your health insurance company for information on current regulations.

 back Information & tips